 Storing Reverend Morrow’s Long Keeper Tomatoes

 When you put the tomatoes into storage, no tomato should touch another tomato.
-And don’t plan on keeping blemished or cracked fruits very long.
+Don’t plan on keeping blemished or cracked fruits very long either.
 These are the ones you should use right away.